Do you want to know how to remove stains? Here are 13 ways I found to remove these tough stains with inexpensive and easy to find ingredients.

 If you have tougher hard water marks, then I recommend making a baking soda and water paste.

-Place that on the hard water marks and let it set there for 10 minutes.
+Place that on the hard water marks and let it sit for 5-10 minutes.

 After that scrub and rinse.